Lake Pohenegamook: Geography

 Oriented north-south, the lake is nestled in a valley in the Notre Dame Mountains, part of the Appalachian Range.
 Route 289 runs along the southern and western shores through the municipality of Pohénégamook—an amalgamation of several villages.

 The National Transcontinental Railway constructed its mainline from Winnipeg, Manitoba, to Moncton, New Brunswick, along the western and southern shores in 1912—today this line forms the mainline of CN Rail between Halifax, Nova Scotia, and Montreal, Quebec.

 The community of Estcourt Station, Maine, (the northernmost point in New England) is located immediately south of the CN railway line at the lake's southern shore.

 Toponymy

 The name of Lake Pohenegamook comes from the Abenaki ponegamikw and means 'winter camp'.
-Many other translations have also appeated over time, like 'drawn in the form of a lying man', 'lake of laughter', 'lake of mockery', 'deep lake' or 'place of resting'.
+Many other translations have also appeared over time, like 'drawn in the form of a lying man', 'lake of laughter', 'lake of mockery', 'deep lake' or 'place of resting'.

 The place name "Lac Pohénégamook" was formalized on December 5, 1968, at the Commission de toponymie du Québec (Quebec Names Board).